Utah football player Lowe killed in SLC shooting

 "We are devastated to hear about the passing of Aaron Lowe," Utah coach Kyle Whittingham said in a statement.
 "Our thoughts and prayers are with Aaron's family and friends, along with the other individual who was harmed in this tragic incident.
 Aaron was a great teammate, friend, brother and son and was loved by anyone who crossed paths with him.
 He will be deeply missed."

-Salt Lake City police said Lowe died on the scene in a shooting at a house party in the city's Sugar House neighborhood.
+Salt Lake City police said Lowe, 21, died on the scene in a shooting at a house party in the city's Sugar House neighborhood.
 A second person, a woman who was not identified, also was shot and was in critical condition at a local hospital.

 Police said they first received a call at 10:30 p.m.
 Saturday about a noise complaint for the house party and then received a second call at 12:20 a.m.
 Sunday about a fight involving a weapon.